I'm Medicine Madison, and I am an interdisciplinary artist.

 My works are held in private

-collections across the world (in Italy, in the United States, in Israel, and in Romania).
+collections across the world (in Italy, in Greece, in the United States, in Israel, and in Romania).

 You can read my artist statement - The Black Manifesto - here.